haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 Please check our document for how to upgrade to 8.0: <https://manual.seafile.com/upgrade/upgrade_notes_for_8.0.x/>

+### 8.0.8 (2021/12/06)

+* [fix] Fix a security issue in token check in file syncing
+* [fix] Fix URL encoding problem when view a file's history for files with special characters in file name.

 ### 8.0.7 (2021/08/09)

 * Improve performance for listing deleted files in trash